Planning to travel to Thailand? Get these 20 things to know before traveling to Thailand so you’ll have an amazing adventure!

 Don’t ask for the price if you’re not overly interested in an item.
 If you do and try to walk away, most vendors will believe you’re trying to barter and will approach you to try to negotiate.

 Thailand is a country that relies heavily on cash.
 You may find some places, especially more Western-oriented hotels and restaurants, that accept credit cards, though many places take only cash.
 I found this several times with hotels that were not prepaid and scampered off to the ATM to pay up before I left.

 Thankfully, hotels are reasonably cheap, so that I could withdraw enough money both times.
 But it’s one of the important tips for Thailand to keep this in mind to ensure you don’t end up in a tough situation!

 The official Thailand currency is the Thai Baht (THB).
 You can get it at banks, ATMs, some hotels, and change kiosks (though the rate is never as good as at a bank).

 It’s a good idea to load up on Baht as it’s the only legal currency in the country, and most places will not take U.S. dollars, Euros, or anything else.

-If you do decide to bring some of your local currency with you to exchange it, another of the tips for Thailand is only to bring flawless bills.
-Very often, the exchange kiosks won’t accept bills with marks or tears on them, and they will turn them down.
+If you do decide to bring some of your local currency with you to exchange it, another tip for Thailand is to bring flawless bills.
+The exchange kiosks often won’t accept bills with marks or tears on them, and they will turn them down.

-So, do yourself a favor and make sure when you pack that the bills you plan to take are flawless and can be accepted.
+So, do yourself a favor and ensure when you pack that the bills you plan to take are flawless and can be accepted.